This post may contain affiliate links. Please see my disclosure for more info.

 I was a little worried how the little one would do with this whole photo shoot session.
 But he did great!
 He loved it and I got to capture lots of pictures of them smiling and laughing.

-Make sure to keep the camera handy and get tons of pictures and then pick out your best, as they move around soooooo much.
+Make sure to keep the camera handy and get tons of pictures ( I ended up taking about 50 pics) and then pick out your best, as they move around soooooo much.
 I don’t know if it’s my kids only, but they won’t stay still in one spot for long!

 That smirk on his face is priceless!